What happens to my reverse mortgage when I die?

 Reverse mortgage loans typically must be repaid when you die.

-- You have a co-borrower on the reverse mortgage loan,
+- Whether you have a co-borrower on the reverse mortgage loan,

-- When the reverse mortgage loan was taken out, and
+- When you took out the reverse mortgage, and

 - Whether you were married when the loan documents were signed and continued to be married up until your death.

 When there is a co-borrower on the loan, both you and the co-borrower receive the benefits of the loan and are responsible for meeting the obligations of the loan.
 If one borrower dies, the co-borrower will be able to remain in the home and receive loan payments as long as they meet the obligations of the reverse mortgage loan.

 It’s a good idea to check with your reverse mortgage servicer to make sure your loan records are accurate and that you and your co-borrower are both on the loan.
 Call your servicer to find out what names are listed on your loan.
 See your reverse mortgage loan statement for the servicer’s phone number or address and ask them to send you this information in writing for your records.

 Your non-borrowing spouse may stay in the home if they pay off the loan.
 They may also be able to stay in the home without paying off the loan, depending on when the loan was originated (meaning when it was taken out) and whether they qualify as an Eligible Non-Borrowing Spouse under HUD’s rules.
 An Eligible Non-Borrowing Spouse will not get any money from the reverse mortgage.
 The process of qualifying to be an Eligible Non-Borrowing Spouse may be difficult.
 Your non-borrowing spouse may want to get help from an attorney or a HUD-approved housing counseling agency.